 - stay at least two metres (six feet or three paces) apart during funerals and when travelling to and from them

-- if you have been told to shield yourself at home because you are vulnerable you may be able to attend.
+- if you are clinically extremely vulnerable or vulnerable, you may be able to attend.
 Please speak to your funeral director

 If you are unable to attend the funeral reflect at home on the day.

-Some cemeteries and crematoria offer web-casting so the funeral service can be shared with your family and friends.
+Some cemeteries and crematoria can web-cast the funeral for family and friends.
 Please check with your local cemetery or crematorium.

 Whilst mourning the death of your loved one, do: